damiyu/transcript-grader/README.md

 When the command line gets too cluttered, use this command to clear the cmd.
 Press the "Clear CMD" button on the JFrame to clear the cmd.

-### Exiting the program
-Command Syntax: `exit`
-To exit the program, enter the exit command on the command line.
-Delete the JFrame to exit the program.

 ### Incase of forgotten syntax
 Command Syntax: `help`
 Enter the help command if you forget the syntax of any command.